-Because I may want to buy a house someday.
+Because you may want to buy a house someday.

-Because I need to rent a car or get a hotel room.
+Because you need to rent a car or get a hotel room.

-We chase the credit score because it feels like a passport to a world of financial freedom.
+A good credit score feels like a passport to a world of financial freedom.

 Your Credit Score After Debt